Julboben/vite-plugin-src-update/README.md

 # Options

-* `scriptsInDev`: Array of script paths to include in development mode.
-* `devServerAddress`: Address of the development server.
 * `templateFilePath`: Path to the template file.
 * `entrypointsDir`: Directory where the entrypoints are located.
 * `cdn`: Whether to use a CDN for the script